MrPicklePinosaur/flowdown/book/src/syntax/dialog.md

 our implementation is as follows.

-conversations are analogous to function calls, they allow us to define reusable blocks of conversation that we can jump to from anywhere.
+dialogs are analogous to function calls, they allow us to define reusable blocks of dialog that we can jump to from anywhere.

 ```
 @ welcome